it-innovation/sam/doc/behaviour.rst

    Objects of this type accept these argument values and store them in the variable namd ParamVar.

-.. function:: mayCall(?Type, ?TargetVar, ?ArgVar, ?ResultVar)
+.. function:: mayCall(?Type, ?TargetVar, [?Method], ?ArgVar, ?ResultVar)

    These objects may invoke the object in TargetVar, passing ArgVar as an argument and storing any result in ResultVar.